Vaginal birth and caesarean birth

 If you’re worried that you might be in labour but you’re not yet due to have your baby, call your midwife, doctor or hospital as soon as possible.

-If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure your baby is healthy.
+If you’ve reached your due date and haven’t gone into labour yet, don’t worry.
+Very few babies are born on their due dates.
+If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure you and your baby are healthy.
 Your doctor or midwife will talk about options for when your baby is overdue.

 - more Braxton Hicks contractions

 - your waters breaking either in a slow leak or a big gush – phone the hospital or let your midwife know.

 - feel labour contractions that last for a minute or more